 Removing the mental burden of deploying capital

 The old saying of buying low and selling high is easier said than done.
 Most people are afraid to buy low in fear of catching a falling knife (loss aversion).
+This concern often becomes more pronounced when taking a long-term approach.
+A long-term investment with DCA may help address this by encouraging systematic allocation over time.
 By enabling automatic programmatic dollar-cost averaging (DCA), we can remove the mental burden and remove emotion from the capital deployment process.
+This regular investment strategy may help investors avoid the challenge of deploying the entire investment amount during periods of market uncertainty or elevated valuations.

 How does Recurring Investments at Vested work?